Flyout.io review: how I make money on my blog from advertisers and sponsors, and how you can, too.

 Doing what you love—putting out helpful and informative content on content out there is cool, great even, but there’s a popular saying that passion doesn’t pay the bills!

-Earning from monetizing your blog even boosts the willingness to pick up the laptop and undergo endless hours of research to curate contents your audience would love.
+Earning from monetizing your blog even boosts the willingness to pick up the laptop and undergo endless hours of research to curate content your audience would love.

 Traditionally, like when I started, we were advised to get our blog up and running and amass a reasonable amount of traffic and following, then reach out to big brands with our analytics, pleading, if you may, for sponsored posts.